qua-platform/qua-libs/examples/basics/intro-to-macros/readme.md

 to write more powerful and readable QUA code.

 The program defined in `intro-to-macros.py` showcase basic usage of macros.
 A declaration of variables is first done in a macro.
-In this case, it the variables must be explicitly returned to the main program for them to be in its scope.
+In this case, the variables must be explicitly returned to the main program for them to be in its scope.
 This program also returns an array of output streams, with default size =1.